 The signs can be either mild or very serious, depending on the cause of the cramps.
 The common symptoms include –

 When should you be concerned about Dog Cramping?

 The signs can get severe in some cases when the cramp is no longer a temporary condition but a symptom of an underlying disease.
 If your dog is shaking or trembling, do not assume that the dog is just getting old or is feeling cold.
 It can signify discomfort caused by s poisoning, pancreatitis, or kidney disease.
 For example, dogs who have swallowed large amounts of chocolate, moldy compost, or sugar-free sweetener xylitol often suffer severe muscle tremors.

 Our mothers usually recommend a banana to boost potassium levels in the body in case of cramps.
 But this won’t work on our beloved puppies.
 However, some quick remedies can be done to cure cramps in dogs.
 These include –

-Prevention is always better than cure; we all know that.
-And it is true in this case as well.
-The best way to deal with muscle spasms is to prevent them from happening in the first place.
-Various techniques to do so include –
+Prevention is always better than a cure; we all know that.
+The best way to deal with muscle spasms is to keep them from happening in the first place.
+There are multiple techniques to help with this including –

 Cramping, just like humans, is a common phenomenon amongst our pets, like dogs and cats.
 Most of the time, it will be a temporary condition that will continue for a brief 5-10 minutes.
 Despite the temporary nature, it can be very uncomfortable for your dogs.
 Not all crams will be minor.
 At times, cramps can be a sign of an underlying disease.
 Do consult your vet in case of any signs and take all precautions to prevent cramps from happening in the first place.